Operation Keyhole: Operation

-Ten prisoners (one civilian and nine military personnel) were evacuated to the tanker Olmeda, accompanied by Yarmouth, and they departed for South Georgia.
+Ten prisoners (one civilian and nine military personnel) were evacuated to the tanker Olmeda, accompanied by Yarmouth and they departed for South Georgia.
 The Argentine base "Corbeta Uruguay" was closed and the buildings sealed to make them weatherproof.
 The other ships Endurance and MS Salvageman followed and were back at Cumberland East Bay, South Georgia, by 24 June 1982.
-No deaths or injuries were sustained on either side.
+No deaths or injuries were suffered on either side.

 Aftermath

 In March 1983, a UK spokesman said that on 19 December 1982, the research vessel, HMS Hecate, had discovered someone had been back to the base, had lowered the British flag, and raised the Argentinian flag in its place.
 The spokesman said: "We haven't a clue what went on and God only knows who it was—scrap metal merchants, someone in their cups (drunk) or the Argentine military".
 To prevent any attempt by Argentina to return to Thule Island, the base was later demolished, in February 1983, by crew from HMS Ariadne and the supply ship RFA Tidespring.
 The flagpole, two weather beacons, and a fully provisioned hut were left intact.